sammorrisdesign/interactive-feed/README.md

 ## Missing Publications
 Not all publications have specific feeds or repeatable url structures to get the types of stories we're looking to share.
 While this isn't a complete list of what's missing, here's some major newsrooms that we don't have hooked up...

-Al Jazeera, Associated Press, BBC News, Berliner Morgenpost, Bayerischer Rundfunk, El Diario, Helsingin Sanomat, National Geographic, Radio Canada, SRF, Süddeutsche Zeitung, Tampa Bay Times,
+Al Jazeera, Associated Press, Bayerischer Rundfunk, BBC News, Berliner Morgenpost, Boston Globe, CBC, El Diario, Helsingin Sanomat, Le Monde, Le Nacion, Insider, Marshall Project, Minnepolis Star Tribune, Miami Herald, National Geographic, ProPublica, Radio Canada, SB Nation,Seattle Times, SRF, Süddeutsche Zeitung, Tampa Bay Times, The Atlantic, The City, The New Yorker, The Verge, The Times of London, Toronto Star, USA Today, Vox, Zeit

-Seattle Times, Vox, The Verge, SB Nation, ProPublica, USA Today,  Marshall Project, National Geographic, Minnepolis Star Tribune, Miami Herald, Texas Tribune, The Atlantic, Boston Globe, New Yorker, CBC, Toronto Star, The City, Le Monde, El Pais, La Nacion, Zeit and many more.

 Know of how any of these newsrooms can be added?
 Make a PR!
 Know of any newsrooms we should add?
 Tweet me [@SamMorrisDesign](https://twitter.com/SamMorrisDesign) or add a GitHub Issue